MateuszJugielewicz/2009scape.github.io-master/site/game_guide/zanik.md

 </div>

 Meet **Zanik**, our beloved discord bot written by *Ceikry* in Rust.
-The bot isn't to replace the 2009scape bot but to add even more functionality to the discord!
+The bot isn't to replace the MZscape bot but to add even more functionality to the discord!
 With **Zanik**, you are able to use a few commands that will liven up your experience within discord and even more will be added in time.

 ### Normal Discord member commands